Deposit insurance: United States

 The Federal Deposit Insurance Corporation (FDIC) is the deposit insurer for the United States.
 Prior to the Civil War and in the 1920s, there were various sub-national deposit insurance schemes.
 The United States was the second country (after Czechoslovakia) to institute national deposit insurance when it established the FDIC in the wake of the 1933 banking crisis that accompanied the Great Depression.

-Most credit unions in the United States are insured by the National Credit Union Administration (NCUA), a separate federally chartered agency, while others rely on private insurance arrangements.
+Credit-union share accounts at federally insured credit unions are covered by the National Credit Union Share Insurance Fund, which is administered by the NCUA; several state-chartered credit unions instead use private insurers whose coverage is not backed by the full faith and credit of the United States.
 The FDIC and NCUA each insure up to $250,000 for each owner at an institution.
 Separately from these, the Securities Investor Protection Corporation provides limited asset protection, but not insurance, for the cash and securities of the customers of failed investment brokerages.

 In Massachusetts, the Depositors Insurance Fund (DIF) insures deposits in excess of the FDIC limits at state-chartered savings banks.

 European Union

-Directive 94/19/EC of the European Parliament and of the Council of 30 May 1994 on deposit-guarantee schemes requires all member states to have a deposit guarantee scheme for at least 90% of the deposited amount, up to at least 20,000 euros per person.
-On 7 October 2008, the Ecofin meeting of EU's ministers of finance agreed to increase the minimum amount to 50,000.
-Timelines and details on procedures for the implementation, which is likely to be a national matter for the member states, was not immediately available.
+Directive 94/19/EC of the European Parliament and of the Council of 30 May 1994 on deposit-guarantee schemes required all member states to have a deposit guarantee scheme for at least 90% of the deposited amount, up to at least 20,000 euros per person.
+On 7 October 2008, the Ecofin meeting of EU ministers of finance agreed to increase the minimum amount to 50,000.
+Timelines and details on procedures for the implementation, which was likely to be a national matter for the member states, was not immediately available.
 The increased amount followed on Ireland's move, in September 2008, to increase its deposit insurance to an unlimited amount.
 Many other EU countries, starting with the United Kingdom, reacted by increasing their limits to discourage people from transferring their savings to Irish banks.

 In November 2007 a comprehensive report was published by the EU, with a description and comparison of each Insurance Guarantee Scheme in place for all EU member states.
 The report concluded that many of the schemes had restricted the appliance of guarantees to retail consumers, usually private individuals, although small or medium (SME) businesses were also sometimes placed into the retail category.
-All schemes are do not apply for big wholesale customers under the argument the latter are often in a better position than retail customers to assess the financial risks of particular firms with whom they engage or are able themselves to reduce their risk by using several financial banks/institutes.
-The report recommends this practice to continue, as limiting of the scheme's to "retail customers (excl./incl.
+No schemes applied to large wholesale customers: the rationale was that the latter are often in a better position than retail customers to assess the financial risks of particular firms with whom they engage, or are able themselves to reduce their risk by using several financial banks/institutes.
+The report recommended this practice to continue, as limiting of the scheme's to "retail customers (excl./incl.
 SME businesses)" helps to reduce the cost of the scheme but also helps to increase its available funds for those who actually need the guarantee when it is activated for the protection of claimants.